awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

    The file associations that you configured are applied to the fleet instances and user streaming sessions that are launched from those instances\.

-## Set Google Chrome as the Default Browser for Users' Streaming Sessions<a name="customize-fleets-set-chrome-default-browser"></a>

-By default, new user accounts for Microsoft Windows have Internet Explorer set as the default browser\.
-Follow these steps to set Google Chrome as the default browser for your fleet instances\.

-**To set Google Chrome as the default browser for fleet instances**

-1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.

-1. Choose the image builder on which to set Chrome as the default browser, verify that it is in the **Running** state, and choose **Connect**\.

-1. Log in to the image builder by doing either of the following:
-   + If your image builder is not joined to an Active Directory domain, on the **Local User** tab, choose **Administrator**\.
-   + If your image builder is joined to an Active Directory domain, choose the **Directory User** tab, specify the credentials for a domain user account that has local administrator permissions on the image builder, then choose **Log in**\.

-1. On the image builder desktop, start Image Assistant\.

-1. Choose **\+ Add App**, navigate to the location where Chrome is installed \(for example, C:\\Program Files \(x86\)\\Google\\Chrome\\Application\\\), and select chrome\.exe\.

-1. In the **App Launch Settings** dialog box, in **Launch Parameters**, enter the following:

-   `--make-default-browser-for-user --no-first-run`

-1. Choose **Save**\.

-1. Continue installing and configuring applications as needed\.

-   Users who are connected to streaming sessions launched from those fleet instances have Google Chrome as the default browser for http:// and https:// connections\.
-The users' existing application preferences for opening files with \.htm and \.html extensions are not changed\.

 ## Disable Internet Explorer Enhanced Security Configuration<a name="customize-fleets-disable-ie-esc"></a>

 Internet Explorer Enhanced Security Configuration \(ESC\) places servers and Internet Explorer in a configuration that limits exposure to the internet\.
 However, this configuration can impact the AppStream 2\.0 end user experience\.
 Users who are connected to AppStream 2\.0 streaming sessions may find that websites do not display or perform as expected when: